Farivar90/Farivar90/README.md

 - Played a pivotal role as a business partner in an import car parts company.
 - Accumulated 14 years of expertise as a professional trader in Forex and Stocks.

-When I am free, I usually read books, cook something new, or fix something.
-I can repair electronic devices, do carpentry, and work on cars (I was a drift racer when I was younger and I built a car almost by myself).
+In my free time, I enjoy reading, experimenting with recipes, or tinkering with things.
+I've fixed electronics, crafted carpentry projects, and have even worked on cars.
+Fun fact: I built a car mostly on my own and used to be a drift racer!

-I am open to collaborations and software development opportunities.
-Feel free to get in touch!
+If you're interested in teaming up or discussing potential opportunities, please reach out!

 ---